 They don't tell us how many they're going to help.

-They predicted three to four million.
+They predicted 3 to 4 million.

-But in truth, the programs have all been failures.
+800 some odd thousand have been assisted, but in truth, the programs have all been failures.

 There are still foreclosures taking place.